CsatiZoltan/t8code-wiki/Tutorial:-Search.md

 The elements that we searched for that contain particles (colors represent number of particles).

 ## Callback functions and queries

+  All we have to do to use search is to define what a query is (if we use any) and implement two callback functions (one if we do not have queries), the element callback and the query callback.

-  In each (process local) tree of the forest, search will create the level 0 element that coincides with the tree and call the search-callback function on it.
+  In each (process local) tree of the forest, search will create the level 0 element that coincides with the tree and call the element callback function on it.
-  In the callback we decide whether to continue the search or not.
+  In the element callback we decide whether to continue the search or not.
-  If we continue the search, the children of this level 0 element are created and the search callback will be called for them -- again deciding whether to continue or not.
+  If we continue the search, the children of this level 0 element are created and the element callback will be called for them -- again deciding whether to continue or not.
   This process repeats recursively and stops at those fine elements that are actually contained in the forest (leaf elements).

-  Additionally, the search algorithm can be given an array of 'queries' and a query-callback.
+  Additionally, the search algorithm can be given an array of 'queries' and a query callback.
   These queries can be arbitrarily defined data.
-In our case this will be the array of particles.
+In our case the queries will be our particles.
-  If queries and a query-callback are provided, then for each element first the search-callback is called to decide whether or not to continue searching.
+  If queries and a query callback are provided, then for each element first the element callback is called to decide whether or not to continue searching.
 If it returns true, the query-callback will be called once for each active query object.
   If the query object returns 0, this query object will get deactivated for this element and its recursive children.
 The recursion stops when no queries are active anymore (independently of the return value of the per element callback).

   Both callbacks have the same signature.
-  When they are called informations about the currently searched element, whether or not it is a leaf and its descendants that are leafs are provided.
+  When they are called information about the currently searched element, whether or not it is a leaf and its descendants that are leafs is provided.
   In query mode a pointer to the current query and its index in the query array are also provided.

 ```C++